 Mogsy’s Rating: 4 of 5 stars

-Series: Book 1 of Best Laid Plans
+Series: Book 1 of The Honors

-Length: 372 pages
+Length: 480 pages

 Bookshelf Roundup is a feature I do every other weekend which fills the role of several blog memes, like Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as It’s Monday!
 What Are You Reading? where I round up what I’ve read since the last update and what I’m planning to read soon.
 Mostly it also serves as a recap post, so sometimes I’ll throw in stuff like reading challenge progress reports, book lists, and other random bookish thoughts or announcements.